Krebs-Busters/zone-segmentation/README.md

 -------------------

 ### Getting started
-Start by navigating into the data folder and run `python download.py` to set up the training data.
 To clone via ssh configure your local system for ssh-access as described in the [github-docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-### Using the model
 To clone this repository, type:
 ``` bash
 git clone git@github.com:Krebs-Busters/zone-segmentation.git